sajanistha/SQL-ETL-NationalParks-EconomicIndicators-Analysis/README.md

 - **Economic Indicators**:
   - Kaggle datasets (Unemployment, GDP, CPI)
   - AlphaVantage API (for time-series economic data)
+  - All tables used in the project are in /tables folder.

   ## 🛠️ Technologies Used
 - Microsoft SQL Server 2019